-- i.
-To achieve fiscal consolidation by bringing down the fiscal deficit and revenue deficit to sustainable levels. - ii.
-To bring down the debt-to-GDP ratio to a manageable level. - iii.
+- 1. To achieve fiscal consolidation by bringing down the fiscal deficit and revenue deficit to sustainable levels. - 2.
+To bring down the debt-to-GDP ratio to a manageable level. - 3.
 To promote inter-generational equity by ensuring that the government does not burden future generations with excessive debt.